dgaydukov/cert-aws/sa/files/sa.md

 So we have 2 sortKey with same `ORDER#orderID`, one - for users, another for items.
 To speed up access create GSI - inverted index and now you have partitionKey - `ORDER#orderID`, sortKey - `USER#userID/ITEM#itemID`.
 If you have several address for single user, just add them as json attribute - until you have access pattern by address (like found all users by single address)
 So you store both profiles and orders in the same table, yet they have different attributes.
-Partition Key (mandatory) - it's used for key-value access pattern, should be unique value.
-Sort key (optional) - range query access pattern.
+PartitionKey (mandatory) - it's used for key-value access pattern, should be unique value.
+SortKey (optional) - range query access pattern.
 Example: customerId - partitionKey, orderDate - sortKey.
 So if you store only category in table, you have simple primary key = categoryName.
 If you store category+articles in single table you have composite primary key = partitionKey (categoryName) + sortKey (articleName).
 If you have composite primary key:
-* write/update/delete - must provide full key (both partition & sort keys)
+* write/update/delete - must provide full key (both partition & SortKeys)
 * query - can provide only partition or both
 Don't use filter expression - it's scans the whole table and filter it based on your request.
 If you need to filter on other that PK columns, create GSI for filtered columns.
-Composite Sort Key - GSI with partitionKey stays the same, but sortKey is new attribute by which you want to filter.
+Composite SortKey - GSI with partitionKey stays the same, but sortKey is new attribute by which you want to filter.
 You can also include other attributes into this sortKey.
 For example status+date `DELIVERED#2020-05-05`, and now you can filter by status and date.
 If you want to filter just by attribute without partitionKey.
 This is problem for dynamoDB, cause it designed in such way that you should narrow all queries to some partitionKey and then filter on sortKey.
 You create sparse key and use scan to search by single attribute without partitionKey.